 Dr. Brisman’s Neurosurgery Education and Experience

-Dr. Brisman received his undergraduate degree with high honors in Biology from Harvard University and his medical degree from Columbia College of Physicians and Surgeons.
-He then completed a General Surgery Internship and Neurological Surgery Residency at The Mount Sinai Medical Center in New York City.
-He was appointed Chief Resident in his final year of residency.
+Upon receiving his undergraduate degree with high honors in Biology from Harvard University, Dr. Brisman obtained his medical degree from Columbia College of Physicians and Surgeons.
+He then completed a General Surgery internship and Neurological Surgery Residency at The Mount Sinai Medical Center in New York City where he was appointed Chief Resident in his final year of residency.

-Following his training, Dr. Brisman joined Neurological Surgery, P.C.
-In 2002, Dr. Brisman was appointed Co-Medical Director of the Long Island Gamma Knife and Chief of Surgical Neuro-Oncology at South Nassau Communities Hospital in Oceanside.
-Since then, Dr. Brisman has performed over 400 Gamma Knife® radiosurgeries on patients with brain tumors, trigeminal neuralgia, and arteriovenous malformations (AVM’s).
+Following his training, Dr. Brisman joined Neurological Surgery P.C.
+In 2002, he was appointed co-medical director of the Long Island Gamma Knife and chief of Surgical Neuro-oncology at South Nassau Communities Hospital in Oceanside.
+Since then, Dr. Brisman has performed more than 600 Gamma Knife radiosurgeries on patients with brain tumors, trigeminal neuralgia and arteriovenous malformations (AVMs).

-In 2005 he was also appointed Chief of the Division of Neurosurgery and Co-Director of the Neuroscience Institute at Winthrop University Hospital in Mineola, Long Island.
-With the arrival of New York’s first CyberKnife® Robotic Radiosurgery System at Winthrop University Hospital, Dr. Brisman now also offers radiosurgery treatments for tumors of the spine and spinal cord.
+In 2005, Dr. Brisman was appointed chief of the Division of Neurosurgery and co-director of the Neuroscience Institute at Winthrop-University Hospital in Mineola, Long Island.
+With the arrival of New York’s first CyberKnife® Robotic Radiosurgery System at Winthrop-University Hospital, Dr. Brisman now offers radiosurgery treatments for tumors of the spine and spinal cord.